California Heavy Machinery Accident Attorneys

 Heavy Machinery Defects

-Many construction industry injuries involving heavy machinery stem from people misusing equipment, However, there are also a significant number of cases in which workers were properly operating equipment, but the machines may have malfunctioned because of something wrong with them.
-In such cases, then a victim may have a product liability claim against the manufacturer.
+Many construction industry injuries involving heavy machinery stem from people misusing equipment.
+There are also a significant number of cases in which workers were properly operating equipment, but the machines may have malfunctioned because of something wrong with them.
+In such cases, a victim may have a product liability claim against the manufacturer.

 Product liability actions are usually based on one of the three theories: